KnoP-01/krl-for-vim/README.md

 # krl-for-vim

 **READ [FAQ][2] FIRST** if you want more than just syntax highlight and automatic indenting.
 It is a quick overview over the most important options and mappings provided by KRL for Vim.
 For more details see the [help][3] file.

 ## Introduction:

-KRL for [Vim][10] (7.4 or later) is a collection of Vim scripts to help programing [KUKA industrial robots][9].
+KRL for [Vim][10] (7.4 or later) is a collection of Vim scripts to help programming [KUKA industrial robots][9].

 It provides
 * syntax highlighting,